mandylegend/News-Sentiment-Analysis-/README.md

       2. Then type Streamlit run app.py

 ## 5. How to run the app:
-  - i have shared screenshot pdf of tutorial in detail in interface_pdf_guide
+  - I have shared screenshot pdf of tutorial in detail in interface_pdf_guide